berkeleymt/berkeley.mt/README.md

 deploy.

 Commits to the `main` branch on the main repository will automatically be deployed to the live site.
+Look out for little green check marks next to commits on GitHub!